Vienna

 Transfers and logistics

-S7 train (4,40 €, 25 min to Wien Mitte) is the budget option, but not advised with heavy luggage: crowded stations, no dedicated space.
-Uber works well in Vienna (35 to 45 € from airport), often friendlier drivers than traditional taxis.
-Booking 24h ahead via palace concierge guarantees premium vehicle (Mercedes E-Class minimum) and avoids nasty surprises.
+The S7 train (4,40 €, 25 min to Wien Mitte) is the budget option, but not advised with heavy luggage: crowded stations, no dedicated space.
+Uber works well in Vienna (35 to 45 € from airport), with drivers often friendlier than traditional taxis.
+Booking 24h ahead via palace concierge guarantees a premium vehicle (Mercedes E-Class minimum) and avoids nasty surprises.

-In town, everything is walkable in the 1st district: 10 minutes between Sacher and St Stephen's, 15 to MuseumsQuartier.
-Vienna metro (U-Bahn) serves outer neighbourhoods efficiently (Schönbrunn, Prater), with clean, punctual trains.
-Palaces provide free transport passes or e-bikes (Sans Souci, The Leo Grand).
-Renting a car makes no sense: parking 25 to 40 € per day, and historic centre largely pedestrian.
+In town, the 1st arrondissement is all walkable: 10 minutes between Sacher and St Stephen's, 15 minutes to MuseumsQuartier.
+Vienna's metro (U-Bahn) serves outer neighbourhoods efficiently (Schönbrunn, Prater), with clean, punctual trains.
+Palaces provide free transport cards or e-bikes (Sans Souci, The Leo Grand).
+Renting a car makes no sense: parking costs 25 to 40 € per day, and the historic centre is largely pedestrian.

 Practical tips before departure

-Booking: Viennese palaces book 4 to 6 months ahead in high season (September-December, April-June).
+Booking: Viennase palaces book 4 to 6 months ahead in high season (September-December, April-June).
 Opera or Ringstrasse-view suites go first.
-Opt for direct bookings via hotel site or phone: concierges negotiate upgrades and complimentary breakfasts more readily than OTAs.
+Opt for direct bookings via hotel website or phone: concierges negotiate upgrades and complimentary breakfasts more readily than OTAs.
 Loyalty programmes (Marriott Bonvoy for Imperial, Mandarin Oriental Fan Club) unlock real perks (late check-out, spa credit).

 Language: English works everywhere in palaces and starred restaurants, German appreciated in traditional Beisl and cafés.
-Viennese speak a distinct Austro-Bavarian dialect, but adapt to tourists.
+Viennase speak a distinct Austro-Bavarian dialect from standard German, but adapt to tourists.
 A "Grüß Gott" (hello) and "Danke schön" (thank you) suffice to disarm the local coolness reputation.

-Dress code: Viennese palaces maintain a certain formality: trousers and shirt minimum for men at dinner, dress or suit for women.
-Opera requires evening dress for opening nights (tuxedo, long gown), but allows smart casual for regular shows.
+Dress code: Viennase palaces maintain a certain formality: trousers and shirt minimum for men at dinner, dress or suit for women.
+The Opera requires evening dress for opening nights (tuxedo, long gown), but allows smart casual for regular performances.
 Spas provide robes and slippers, swimsuit mandatory in pools (no nudity as in Germany).

 Health: No vaccines required, tap water drinkable (excellent quality), well-stocked pharmacies.
-European Health Insurance Card valid for French, but plan repatriation insurance for long stays.
+European Health Insurance Card valid for French citizens, but plan repatriation insurance for long stays.
 Palaces have 24/7 on-call doctors.

 Frequently asked questions